 Other puddings are cooked by bringing to the boil a milk-based mixture in a saucepan on the stovetop.
 Examples include Boiled Custard (thickened with custard powder) and Blanc Mange (thickened with cornflour), two puddings my mother often made.

 What are YOUR favourite puddings?

 By puddings, I mean all those old-fashioned sweet foods that are prepared by baking, steaming or boiling and are served at the end of a meal.
-I’m not referring to tarts.
-My mother made lots of amazing sweet tarts, which she served as desserts.
+I’m not referring to sweet pies.
+My mother made lots of amazing sweet pies, which she served as desserts.
 But these are classified as pastries, not puddings.
 Furthermore, I’m not including pavlovas or cheesecakes, both recent additions to dessert menus.
 I do not class these sweets as “puddings”.